Staples Inc.: Tech services

-Some stores also feature Staples Tech Services (formerly EasyTech) an in-store and on-site service for PC repair, PC upgrades, home and office networking setup, and PC tutorials.
+Some stores also feature Staples Tech Services (formerly EasyTech) an in-store and on-site service for PC repair, home and office networking setup, and PC tutorials.

 Starting in November 2005, Staples began a test called "Heavy Up" primarily using stores in New York state to experiment with the expansion of the offerings by the Staples Tech Center.
 A subsequent test known as "Double Up" was planned for an unspecified test market and was scheduled to begin the first half of 2006.
 The tests ran to promote competition with Best Buy's Geek Squad and Circuit City's Fire dog.

 Beginning in early 2006, Staples also launched the "Easy Resident Tech" program, employing one to two resident computer repair technicians to do in-store repair during normal business hours.

 On January 30, 2007, Staples launched Staples EasyTech.
 The launch rebranded the "Easy Mobile Tech" name with plans to install an 11' x 17' kiosk in every store.
 The kiosk may vary from store to store depending on its size and volume.
 Most kiosks take up part of the Customer Service desk.
 Within the kiosk, Easy Resident Techs offered repair service as well as sold products.
 These technicians wore gray "Easy Tech" polo shirts to distinguish them from regular Staples workers.
 While there was typically one tech per store, a second tech may have been employed for high-volume stores.

 Beginning in July 2008, Staples launched a new program labeling all technology workers as "EasyTechs".
 Under the new guidelines all technology workers are required to have the skills necessary to perform basic services such as memory installation and PC configuration.
 In addition, all technology workers wear black polo shirts with green "EasyTech" emblems to set them apart from other store workers.
 The change was due to the company's new focus on services, allowing more customers to be assisted in less time.
 Most stores will still have a main "EasyTech" who performs most of the more complex tasks.

 Beginning in November 2008, eleven concept stores featuring a broader array of small business technology services were launched, which are known within the company as Best Tech stores.
 EasyTechs and sales workers were now referred to as "Tech Advisors" and "Solutions Advisors".
 The concept stores carry many more technology related products such as digital signage, small business servers, NAS (Network Attached Storage), and business networking.
 Staples also partnered with an on demand IT service provider, with such services as network monitoring, advanced network configurations, and server setup.

 These concept stores are mainly based in New Hampshire, with stores in Nashua, Seabrook, West Lebanon, Dover and Concord.
 Some stores with this new concept also opened in Massachusetts, including the Auburn store.
 Other existing stores have been renovated to include Best Tech's services, including the Newington, Connecticut, and Natick store.